storj/docs/app/(blog)/blog/visualizing-decentralized-data-distribution-with-the-linkshare-object-map/page.md

     distributed, ridiculously resilient software.
 The Storj Network is currently spread across over 10,000 uncorrelated endpoints, and that number is growing fast.The global substrate of diverse, uncorrelated endpoints across wh...
-  title: Visualizing Decentralized Data Distribution with the Linkshare Object Map
+  title: Visualizing Decentralized Data Distribution with the Linksharing Object Map
-title: Visualizing Decentralized Data Distribution with the Linkshare Object Map
+title: Visualizing Decentralized Data Distribution with the Linksharing Object Map

 ---